 1. Step 1: Remove the cPanel kernel repository

-Log in to your server via SSH and remove the cPanel kernel repository file:
+Log in to your server via SSH and remove the cPanel kernel repository file.
+This step ensures that you do not accidentally reinstall the hardened kernel later.

 rm /etc/yum.repos.d/cPkernel.repo